 No need to wander into the vineyards to find out what Colorado’s wine country has to offer.
-Although the Western Slope has long since been home to the state’s richest wine-growing region—27 wineries to be exact—tasting the goods has historically involved a bit of exploring.
+Although the Grand Junction has long since been home to the state’s richest wine-growing region—27 wineries to be exact—tasting the goods has historically involved a bit of exploring.
 Now you can taste a variety of wines from the area’s most popular vineyards right in the heart of downtown Grand Junction.
 These two tasting rooms would be right at home in Sonoma or Napa, and a visit to Grand Junction similarly offers a fun afternoon of strolling and sampling.
 A visit to either (or both) is a wonderful way to experience Colorado’s tastiest wines.

 View this post on Instagram